-Healthcare Injuries workers' compensation claims in San Diego
+Healthcare Injuries workers' compensation claims

 Doctors, nurses, paramedics and other medical professionals are responsible for keeping our healthcare system running smoothly.
 They work long hours caring for the sick and injured, and many even put themselves in danger to protect their patients.
 Hospitals in particular place employees at risk for a job-related accident, given the inherent occupational hazards and unpredictable environment.

 At the Law Offices of Gerald D. Brody & Associates, we represent healthcare workers who become injured or ill on the job in hospitals, clinics, emergency rooms, and other medical institutions.
 Hospital work can be surprisingly dangerous, and caregivers may be eligible to file for workers’ compensation for their job-related injuries.
 The following are just a few of the types of healthcare workers we help.

 What Healthcare Workers Do We Represent?